 TIP: Giving the beans a quick 7-minute pressure cook, replaces the soaking time here and during this first phase, it is the perfect amount of time to prep the rest of the ingredients, allowing the recipe to go quite quickly!

-A bold and flavorful Instant Pot Chili using dry beans, that is fully customizable – use beef, chicken, turkey or try soy crumbles for a completely vegan version!
+A bold and flavorful Instant Pot Chili using dry beans, that is fully customizable – use lean ground beef, chicken, turkey or try soy crumbles for a completely vegan version!
 They are all good!

 - 2 cups dry pinto beans (or sub red beans or black beans) SEE NOTES.